-Our emerging market managers, Comgest and Stewart Investors, generated positive absolute returns over the year, but lagged their benchmarks.
-Our low volatility managers, Quoniam and Robeco, also lagged their benchmarks, although Quoniam performed well relative to its benchmark in early 2018 when markets fell, illustrating the ability of their low volatility strategy to reduce downside risk.
-There was a welcome return to form of Wellington (Total Return bonds) after a period of more mixed performance and Royal London (UK Corporate bonds) also generated a good outperformance.
-Our real assets mandate with Townsend did well, reflecting strong market conditions, as did our Private Debt portfolio.
-Our private equity managers underperformed the broader equity markets, however this is as expected for recent commitments, where it will take several years to reach the harvest stage and as such we need a longer time frame to evaluate these mandates properly.
+Our emerging market managers, Comgest and Stewart Investors, generated mixed absolute returns over the year, with Comgest lagging its benchmark and Stewart Investors outperforming.
+Our low volatility managers, Quoniam and Robeco, lagged their benchmarks, a trend that was maintained over the year, although both managers performed well relative to their benchmarks in late 2018 when markets fell, illustrating the ability of their low volatility strategy to reduce downside risk.
+Over 2018, performance of Wellington (Total Return bonds) has picked up after a period of more mixed performance.
+Royal London (UK Corporate bonds) and L&G (global buy and maintain) generated performances broadly in line with their respective benchmarks.
+Our real assets mandate with Townsend did well relative to its inflation + 3.5% return target, as did our Private Debt portfolio.
+Robeco, one of our private equity managers underperformed the broader listed equity market, however the private equity funds making up the Targeted Opportunities Portfolio outperformed broader equity markets.

-Most of our managers have outperformed since inception, including Generation, and Ownership Capital (both sustainable global equities); both our emerging market managers Stewart Investors and Comgest; both our low volatility managers Quoniam and Robeco, our UK corporate bond managers, RLAM and L&G and our real assets manager Townsend.
+Most of our managers have outperformed their benchmarks since inception.
+The managers/portfolios that outperformed were Generation and Ownership Capital (both sustainable global equities), our emerging market managers Stewart Investors and Comgest, our low volatility managers Quoniam and Robeco, our UK corporate bond managers RLAM and L&G, our real assets manager Townsend, our absolute return bond manager Wellington and our Private Debt portfolio.
+In terms of private equity, both Robeco and the Targeted Opportunities Portfolio underperformed since inception, although it is too early to assess the latter's performance given the nature of private equity return calculations for immature portfolios.
+Impax and the Robeco SEVE portfolios, forming part of the Fund's global equity managers, have also underperformed since inception.